Discover Marseille: A Mediterranean Gem

 A quick note: most of these charming establishments are closed on Sundays.
 However, we were fortunate to find some authentic Marseille soap, a truly unique souvenir of our trip.

-Walking from where the bus drops us off from the ship is not too far to walk there.
+Walking from where the bus drops us off from the ship is not too far.

 The Cathedral of Sainte-Marie-Majeure is located on an esplanade outside the city center, between the Old Port, Le Panier, and La Joliette districts.